StaPH-B/midwest-region/in-progress/outline.md

 **Transcriptomics:** The study of all RNA transcripts in an organism i.e. its transciptome.

-**Proteomics:** The study of all proteins in an organism i.e. its proteome.
+**Proteomics:** The study of all the proteins in an organism, and their interactions, structure and composition i.e. its proteome.

 **Metabolomics:** The study of small molecules (metabolites) in an organism i.e. its metabolome.

 **The meta-omics e.g. metagenomics and metatranscriptomics:** The omic studies described above applied to microbial communities, rather than single species.